kumu/docs/guides/export.md

 When Kumu brings up your screenshot, you can right-click the image and select "Save image as..." to save the image to your computer.

 <p class="alert alert-info">
-The default background color of Kumu maps is off-white.
+Note that geo maps can not be exported to PNG.
+Also: the default background color of Kumu maps is off-white.
 If you wish to change the background color to a regular white so that it fits better within the rest of your document, you can add this code to the Advanced Editor:

 @settings {